neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Make perspective image

-The code for makeing perspective image is in section 'Make perspective image' in  [./work/work.ipynb](./work/work.ipynb) The function I defined is `make_perspective_image()`.
+The code for making perspective image is in section 'Make perspective image' in  [./work/work.ipynb](./work/work.ipynb) The function I defined is `make_perspective_image()`.

 I hardcoded the src and dst in the code as follows.